Moshimo itsu no hi ka umare kawareru no nara ba

 "And miss something like that?
 No way!"

-Rei huffed indignantly, but couldn't help that her cheeks were so red from embarrassment.
+Rei huffed indignantly, but couldn't help that her cheeks were still red from embarrassment.
 So instead of looking at the idol, she turned to eye the green bamboo wood in front of her from where they sit in a quiet corner behind the shrine grounds.

 "So, what brought you here this time?"
 She asked once the idol calmed down.